 \subsection{Data and method: Setup}

-Let the state vector $S_t$ be comprised of the following: square root of average step count in week $t$, cubic root of average sleep minutes in week $t$, average mood score in week $t$, and square root of average step count in week $t-1$; all state variables are normalized after respective transformations \citep{necamp2020assessing}.
-The reward $R_t$ is defined as the average step count in week $t$.
-The binary action $A_t = 1$ ($0$) corresponds to pushing (not pushing) an activity message in week $t$.
+\change{Let $S_t$ denote a $4$-dimensional state vector comprised of the following: (i) the square root of average step count in the previous week $t-1$; (ii) the cubic root of average sleep minutes in week $t - 1$; (iii) the average mood score in week $t-1$; (iv) the square root of average step count in week $t-2$.
+All these variables are centered and scaled \citep{necamp2020assessing}.
+The binary action $A_t = 1$ ($0$) corresponds to pushing (not pushing) an activity message at the start of week $t$.
 The randomization probabilities are known under MRT: $\prob(A_t = 1) = 1 - \prob(A_t = 0) = 1/4$.
-To resemble a real-time evaluation scenario, we divide the data of 26 weeks into two trunks: we perform change point detection and estimate the optimal policy based on data collected in the first $T = 22$ weeks (training data batch), and then evaluate the estimated policy on data in the remaining 4 weeks (testing data batch).
-To implement change point detection, we set $\epsilon = 0.08$ and search for change points within $[5, 18]$.
-The number of random Fourier features $M \in \{3,5,8,10 \}$ is selected via 5-fold cross validation (see Section \ref{sec:imp} for implementation details).
-We repeat this procedure for 20 random seeds and aggregate the produced p-values according to \eqref{combine:pvalue}.
+The reward $R_t$ is defined as the average step count in week $t$. } To resemble a real-time evaluation scenario, we divide the data of 26 weeks into two trunks: we perform change point detection and estimate the optimal policy based on data collected in the first $T = 22$ weeks (training data batch), and then evaluate the estimated policy on data in the remaining 4 weeks (evaluation data batch) assuming that there is no change point in the final 4 weeks.
+To implement change point detection, we set the boundary removal parameter $\epsilon = 0.08$ and search for change points within $[5, 18]$.
 We focus on three specialties: emergency ($N = 141$), pediatrics ($N = 211$), and family practice ($N = 125$).
 One consideration is that work schedules and activity levels vary greatly across different specialties, and thus medical interns might experience distinct change points.
 Stratification by specialty may improve homogeneity of the study groups so that the assumption of a common change point is more plausible.